Rocaloid/Rocaloid-Doc/CodeStandard/README.md

 The separated braces **should not** be indented.
 But the succedent block items **should** be indented.

+Comments which start at the beginning of a line should leave one blank line above each of them.

 ####2.2.2 Exceptions

 When a block has only one item, its braces should be omitted.
 But the block items are still indented.
 The above rules still apply to the items.